 In 1945, the U.S. Food and Nutrition Board advised people to consume 2.5 liters (84.5 fluid ounces (fl oz) of water a day, including fluid from prepared foods.

-Today, the Centers for Disease Control and Prevention (CDC) say, "There is no recommendation for how much plain water adults and youth should drink daily."
-However, there are recommendations about total fluid intake from all sources.
+Today, the Centers for Disease Control and Prevention (CDC) say, "There is

 In 2004, the Institute of Medicine set the amount at around 2.7 liters, or 91 fluid ounces (fl oz) of total water a day for women and an average of around 3.7 liters (125 fl oz) daily for men.